-Mississippi judge grants Curtis Flowers bail after six trials end in mistrial or overturned convictions
+Curtis Flowers posts bail after 23 years and 6 trials that ended in mistrial or overturned convictions

 Judge Joseph Loper set Flowers' bail at $250,000.
-Defense attorneys had requested a bail of no more than $25,000, while prosecutors requested bond be denied.
+Defense attorneys had requested a bail of no more than $25,000, while prosecutors requested bail be denied.
+Flowers posted bail hours later, according to the Mississippi Center for Justice, which is helping represent Flowers, and the Winston Choctaw County Regional Correctional Facility.

-If Flowers can post the money, he will have to wear an electronic monitoring bracelet while he waits to learn if he will be tried a seventh time.
+He will have to wear an electronic monitoring bracelet while he waits to learn if he will be tried a seventh time, the order granting bail says.

 Prosecutors allege that Flowers stole a .380-caliber pistol from his uncle's car and shot Beth Tardy, owner of a local furniture store, and three store employees execution-style on July 16, 1996.

 Flowers, 49, once worked for Tardy, and according to prosecutors, killed her because she fired him after docking his pay for damaging a pair of batteries.
-He killed the other three victims to eliminate any witnesses, prosecutors said.
+He killed the other three victims to eliminate any witnesses, prosecutors allege.
 Tardy and two other victims were white; one was black.

 The Mississippi Supreme Court overturned Flowers' first three convictions, two of which resulted in death sentences, and his next two trials ended in hung juries.

-Note: Correction: This story has been updated to accurately reflect the strike rate of black jurors by the Mississippi prosecutor cited in the lawsuit.